 Folks, it seems some of us, myself included, need to put the Internet on pause, go make a good cup of coffee and take some deep breaths.
 Maria Kang is not stretch mark shaming.
 She's not trying to make you feel bad about yourself.
 She's certainly not a bully.
 I feel what's happening here is her photo has poked the bear.
 Or, more specifically, the 'What's Your Excuse?' tagline used on the photo has.

 I feel that people (okay, women) are letting their insecurity, maybe a little guilt at not being more fit, maybe even a little anger at how often we feel we're not able to put ourselves first determine what filters they're looking at Maria's photo through.
-I would bet money that everyone who has a problem with the caption reads it as 'what's YOUR excuse?' and the 'your' has been assigned a snarky tone.
-I read it as as straight question, with no emphasis at all.
+I would bet money that everyone who has a problem with the caption reads it as 'what's YOUR excuse?' and, through the little voice in their head, the word 'your' has been assigned a judgey, snarky tone.
+I read it as a straight question, with no emphasis on any of the words.
 It's all about perspective.

 If you're one who has had a visceral reaction to this situation, ask yourself: has Maria harmed you in any way?
 Threatened you?
 Do you feel there is an imbalance of power?
 Are you intimidated by her?
 Physically harmed?
 I could go on but I think you get my point.
 Please stop referring to Maria as bully.
 It dilutes the word and diminishes the experiences people, particularly children, are having with actual bullying.